Discard mortality for the giant Pacific octopus, Enteroctopus dofleini, in the Gulf of Alaska

 Website :: NPRB Project Summary

-Discard mortality for the giant Pacific octopus, Enteroctopus dofleini, in the Gulf of Alaska was updated almost 2 years ago
+Discard mortality for the giant Pacific octopus, Enteroctopus dofleini, in the Gulf of Alaska was updated over 2 years ago

 Status was changed to Complete